meap/runecs/README.md

 export AWS_REGION=
 ```

-You need to define a profile to specify the target environment in which to run the task.

 ### Profiles

 You can have individual service settings stored in profiles.
 Profile is a file with the following structure: